 About the film

-As you stroll through the streets of Armadale, the trauma present in the community is clearly visible.
-An unmistakable pain only skin deep which is all too familiar to me.
+Through the streets of Armadale, the trauma present in the community is clearly visible.
+An unmistakable pain only skin deep which is all too familiar to filmmaker Josh.

 Like many of the young boys in Armadale Josh grew up fatherless, in a community where drugs, suicides, crime and violence were commonplace.
 Having seen many of his childhood friends become a part of these harrowing statistics, Josh wanted to understand why the young men from these communities are so often fated to destructive futures.